jgresalfi/paletteable/README.md

 # palettizer
-A chrome extension to grab color palettes from current browser window.
+A chrome extension to grab color palettes from current browser window and a button provided to download the palette with CSS formatting.

 Built with: